himza25/alx-low_level_programming/0x08-recursion/README.md

 Task 0: This task involves creating a recursive function '_puts_recursion' that prints a string, followed by a new line.
 The task is similar to the functionality of the 'puts' function from the standard library.
+Task 1: This task involves creating a recursive function '_print_rev_recursion' that prints a string in reverse.
+This is a demonstration of how recursion can be used to reverse the order of operations on a data structure.